Gallery-of-Kaeon/Kaeon-JS/README.md

     node ONEPreview.js myONEPlusCode.op

 For example,
-if you had a Kaeon FUSION file called "source.op" containing the following:
+if you had a Kaeon FUSION file called "source.op" containing the following ONE+ code:

     Use: Standard

     Log Line: "Hello, world!"

-And then ran the following commandL:
+And then ran the following command:

     node ONEPreview.js source.op